Employer of Record Mexico

-Corporate Tax – Companies registered in Mexico are subjected to the Federal corporate income tax at a rate of flat 30% which generally aligns with the calendar year.
-To manage all these taxations, a lot of businesses usually hire Mexico Payroll Services to address all the legal requirements.
+Corporate Tax – Companies registered in Mexico are subjected to the Federal corporate income tax at a rate of a flat 30% which generally aligns with the calendar year.
+To manage all these taxes, a lot of businesses usually hire Mexico Payroll Services to address all the legal requirements.

 Social Security Tax – In Mexico, the social security rate is levied on employers at 7.58 % and 1.65% on employees.
 These amounts are contributed towards retirement pension, Life Insurance, and other contributions.